Community Homeless Information Line (CHIA)

 What is CHIA?

-CHIA is a dedicated phone line for people experiencing or facing homelessness in the City of Lynchburg or the four surrounding counties: Amherst, Appomattox, Bedford, and Campbell.*
+CHIA is a dedicated phone line offering information and resources to those experiencing or facing homelessness.
+CHIA serves the City of Lynchburg and the four surrounding counties: Amherst, Appomattox, Bedford, and Campbell.*

 *If you need resources for another area, please visit the community resource map.